Effective dynamics of qubit networks via phase-covariant quantum ensembles: Conclusions

-The resulting time-independent, phase-covariant channels generate a notion of thermalization associated with each Hamiltonian and initial state, since under many repeated applications of the steady channel, every single-spin state will be driven toward the Gibbs state associated with $\beta_* = \log \Big[ \frac{2}{1-\overline{a}^{\infty}_*}\Big]$, where $\overline{a}^{\infty}_* = \frac{\overline{\tau}^{\infty}_3}{1-\overline{\lambda}^{\infty}_3}$.
+There are a number of implications of these results that are specific to the use of phase-covariant dynamics.
+For example, the resulting time-independent, phase-covariant channels generate a notion of thermalization associated with each Hamiltonian and initial state, since under many repeated applications of the steady channel, every single-spin state will be driven toward the Gibbs state associated with $\beta_* = \log \Big[ \frac{2}{1-\overline{a}^{\infty}_*}\Big]$, where $\overline{a}^{\infty}_* = \frac{\overline{\tau}^{\infty}_3}{1-\overline{\lambda}^{\infty}_3}$.
 The repeated application of such maps has also found a role in the simulation of open quantum systems \cite{Pocrnic:2023}, although so far restricted to systems described by stationary Lindblads.
 Our results may open up a similar route to efficient simulation of a broader class of open systems.
 This is especially interesting as quantum simulators may have an exponential advantage for simulating open-system evolution \cite{Kashyap:2024wgf}.
 The procedure in Section 5 could be used in this direction.

-The phase-covariant dynamics of 1-qubit subsystems do not seem to differ based on the integrable vs. non-integrable nature of the spin-chain Hamiltonian considered.
-In principle, such a characterization should be crucially important in determining the nature of a random distribution over channels, similar to how it constrains the form of random unitary dynamics in various large systems.
-It will be interesting to expand this study to both larger subsystems and more explicit breaking of phase-covariance.